Border apprehensions to reach 13-year high in 2019: Report

 Kevin McAleenan, then-CBP commissioner, revealed in December of 2018 that the influx of migrants reached a new high — 3,029 illegal entries — during just one day at the beginning of the month.
 He also said the number of family units would double the prior year's record.

-On Wednesday, CBP reported that "off the charts" figures for the number of migrants apprehended at the border in April.
-109,144 people were encountered trying to illegally entering the U.S., up from 103,719 in March and a 160 percent increase over the previous year.
+On Wednesday, CBP reported "off the charts" figures for the number of migrants apprehended at the border in April.
+109,144 people were encountered trying to illegally enter the U.S., up from 103,719 in March and a 160 percent increase over the previous year.

 PRESIDENTIAL CANDIDATE TULSI GABBARD CALLS US IMMIGRATION SYSTEM OUTDATED AND BROKEN